Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/alpha_migration_guide.md

 * Production data, configuration files etc. have been **copied** from the currently running Islandora production server to the new ISLE host server following the checklist below of required data, configuration files etc.

+---

 ### Migration to ISLE Process Overview

 As this is a large guide, here's a quick not very detailed overview of what's going to happen in the next steps:

 * Ensure that the destination ISLE host server has the same (or more) amount of storage as the production server.
 * Create appropriate Islandora Production data storage structure on new ISLE host server
-* Copy current production data and config files as directed by the [export checklist](alpha_migration_export_checklist) to an appropriate location on the new ISLE host Server.
+* Copy current production data and config files as directed by the [export checklist](alpha_migration_export_checklist.md) to an appropriate location on the new ISLE host Server.
 * Create the required new config directory by copying the template `/opt/ISLE/config/isle-prod-project.institution` to a renamed directory within `/opt/ISLE/config`
 * Compare the template settings within the new renamed directory of `/opt/ISLE/config/enduser-renamed-directory.institution` to the current production config files.
 Merge or edit as necessary in the new isle config directory for use with ISLE.
    * There may be some additional work to compare and merge in previous enduser customizations of the Solr `schema.xml` to the new ISLE config.